The Network aims to:

 - Focus on current ICT issues, and multi- and inter-disciplinary research, enabling rapid and effective responses to current and future industry and societal challenges

 - Produce a steady supply of well-rounded ICT post-graduates and post-doctoral researchers with a thorough commercial and operational perspective to complement their technical excellence.

 Delivering world-class ICT research in the future will require a new breed of researcher.
 We need researchers who can collaborate confidently across multiple academic disciplines - and work seamlessly between academia and industry.

-BT is a big company but we're not as big as the whole industry and that's why TFI isn't about any one company or any one university, it's about getting together for our common good.
+BT is a big company but we're not as big as the whole industry and that's why TFN isn't about any one company or any one university, it's about getting together for our common good.
 The whole thing is hosted at Adastral Park, for free, because this is the natural centre-of-gravity for industrial telecoms research in the country, so it's a no-brainer.

-We have named the institute after the GPO (General Post Office) engineer Tommy Flowers who worked on the code breaking machines at Bletchley Park during the war and built Colossus.
+We have named the network after the GPO (General Post Office) engineer Tommy Flowers who worked on the code breaking machines at Bletchley Park during the war and built Colossus.
 It was an academic/industrial collaboration that delivered real impact: Cambridge graduate Bill Tutte deciphered the Lorenz code, Professor Max Newman saw the potential for mechanisation, and Tommy Flowers created the working machine.
 We are building on this legacy, developing researchers from all over the country, from both universities and industry to tackle contemporary challenges.